 Please note, MediStays does not approve your application.

-The subsidy is the same for travel within and outside NT and varies depending on your situation:
+The subsidy varies depending on your situation.

-If you are eligible to apply for PATS, contact MediStays to book your accommodation and link us with the NT PATS Office.
+If you are eligible to apply for PATS, contact MediStays to book your accommodation and link us with the SA PATS Office.
 We can then arrange all payments with PATS directly – peace of mind for you.